myval2012/vpTelosysPlugin/doc/overview.md

 ![link, one representative attribute](imgs/linkOneReprAttr.png)

 *One representative attribute.
-One-To-Many / Many-To-One*
+OneToMany / ManyToOne*

 ![link, two representative attributes](imgs/linkTwoReprAttr.png)

 *Both representative attributes.
-Many-To-Many*
+ManyToMany*

-Multiplicity together with type modifier (only type modifier used is '[]') describe whether link references a single entity or a collection.
-Association class is used to specify join entity (if the association is many-to-many).
+Multiplicity describes whether link references a single entity or a collection.
+Association class is used to specify join entity (if the association is ManyToMany).

 ![One-To-One relationship](imgs/oneToOne.png)

-*One-To-One*
+*OneToOne*

 There are multiple ways of connecting representative attribute and FK attributes in Telosys.
 <ul>
-    <li>Inference - Not supported.</li>
+    <li>Inference - There are no controls, but it is possible.</li>
     <li>@LinkByAttr - Stereotype.</li>
     <li>@LinkByFK - Stereotype.</li>
     <li>@LinkByJoinEntity - Automatically generated.</li>
 </ul>
-Additionally in One-To-One and One-To-Many, these FK attributes can be added to association class of relationship.
+Additionally in OneToOne and OneToMany, these FK attributes can be added to association class of relationship.
-Plugin then automatically creates @FK and @LinkByFK annotations and adds these attributes to one of the two entities depending on direction.
+Plugin then automatically adds these to on of the entities depending on the direction.
 Direction is used to describe owning and inverse side of the relationship (owning -> inverse).

 ### Annotation
 Most of the annotations are represented as stereotypes, some also as constraints and other as their UML counterparts.